Cohort applications now open

 • "Artisan royalty" model (paying artist per print sold) is gaining traction and supports premium pricing

 Warli painting is the original ritual wall art form practiced by Warli tribal women on mud walls using rice paste.
-"Warli print" is a commercial adaptation that reproduces Warli motifs on fabric through printing techniques (screen, block, or digital).
-For fashion products, screen-printed and block-printed warli are most commonly used for accessible and mid-range products — they are cost-effective and consistent.
-Hand-painted warli directly on fabric by tribal artists is the most authentic but also most expensive option, suited for premium or collector pieces.
-The distinction matters for marketing: "warli-inspired print" for commercial versions, "hand-painted by Warli tribal artist" for authentic pieces.
+"Warli print" is a commercial adaptation on fabric through printing techniques.
+For fashion products: screen print (most common),cost-effective at ₹80–₹250/m ($1–$3), consistent quality for mass market.
+Hand-block print,mid-range at ₹400–₹1,200/m ($5–$14), artisan texture.
+Digital print,for mass production with complex motifs.
+Hand-painted by tribal artist,most authentic at ₹1,500–₹8,000/m ($18–$96), suited for premium/collector pieces.
+Marketing distinction: "warli-inspired print" for commercial versions, "hand-painted by Warli tribal artist" for authenticated pieces.
+International retail: screen print apparel $35–$150, hand-painted $100–$500.

-This is a nuanced ethical question with growing commercial implications.
-Purely commercially reproducing Warli motifs without community engagement, attribution, or compensation is increasingly criticized as cultural appropriation.
-The ethically sound and commercially smarter approach is community collaboration: work with TRIFED or Warli artist organizations, pay licensing fees or royalties to artists, provide attribution in marketing, and if possible co-create with Warli artists.
-This approach transforms the ethics issue into a marketing advantage — "designed in collaboration with Warli artists" is far more compelling than generic tribal print.
-It also protects brands from reputational risk as awareness of IP rights in tribal art grows.
+This is a subtle ethical question with growing commercial implications.
+Purely reproducing Warli motifs without community engagement is increasingly criticised as cultural appropriation.
+The ethically sound approach: work with TRIFED (Tribal Cooperative Marketing Federation) or Warli artist organisations, pay licensing fees/royalties, provide attribution, and co-create with Warli artists.
+The Jivya Soma Mashe Foundation facilitates artist collaborations.
+This transforms ethics into marketing advantage,"designed in collaboration with Warli artists" commands 3–5x premium over generic tribal print.
+TRIFED's Tribes India certification adds verified tribal provenance.
+Note: Warli received GI tag in 2014 specifically to protect community IP.